Students accepted into this selective cohort immersion program will:

 In addition to exploring Baltimore on an Urban Health and Faith Bus Tour, students will hear from visiting speakers on a variety of topics including public health and medical ethics.

 Pre-health lunch workshops will feature discussions of patient interaction, patient privacy, healthcare professional conduct and teamwork, cultural competency and social justice reflection, creating a resume and personal statement, and meeting with Loyola’s Hauber and Kolvenbach student scholars.

 Faculty will also offer students individual pre-health guidance.

 The courses do not require psychology or theology pre-requisite courses.
 For Loyola students, TH273 fulfills second-level theology core course and the diversity course requirement, and is a service-learning course.
 PY261 fulfills a social sciences core requirement.

 Costs and Included Benefits

-The program benefits include courses and academic guidance, internship arrangements, experiential program, books, breakfast and lunches on teaching days, and access to Loyola's athletic facility.
+The program cost covers courses and academic guidance, internship arrangements, experiential program, books, breakfast and lunches on teaching days, and access to Loyola's athletic facility.